-Symptoms of kidney or ureteral stones include pain in the upper back, upper abdomen or high on the side of the abdomen, visible blood in the urine or microscopic (non-visible) blood in the urine.
+Signs and symptoms of kidney stones include pain in the upper back, upper abdomen or high on the side of the abdomen, visible blood in the urine or microscopic (non-visible) blood in the urine.
 Nausea and vomiting can also accompany stone pain.
 High fever may be a sign of an associated infection and should be treated as a serious condition.

-The best prevention against kidney stones involves enough fluid consumption to produce two liters, or one gallon, of urine a day.
+The best prevention against kidney stones and ureteral stones involves enough fluid consumption to produce two liters, or 1/2 gallon, of urine a day.
 Medication can also be used to help prevent stone formation.
 A diet low in oxalate may help prevent the formation of calcium oxalate stones.

-Kidney stones may be diagnosed through X-rays, including a KUB (Kidney–Ureter-Bladder) X-Ray, CT scans, ultrasounds or through an intravenous pyelogram (IVP).
+Following the appearance of kidney stone symptoms, a diagnosis may be made through X-rays, including a KUB (Kidney–Ureter-Bladder) X-Ray, CT scans, ultrasounds or through an intravenous pyelogram (IVP).
 With an IVP, a patient undergoes a series of X-rays before being given intravenous contast that is filtered and excreted by the kidneys.
 As the contrast is excreted by the kidneys, the urinary system can be visualized through additional X-rays.

 Kidney and ureteral stones are treated with a variety of procedures.
 Patients with small stones who have few symptoms may be observed to see if they can pass the stones on their own.